Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Mid and Base Layers

-For effective, versatile layering during cold weather, or even as standalone warmth during mild summer days, a good fleece will go a long, long way
+For effective layering during cold weather, or even as standalone warmth during mild summer days, a good fleece will go a long, long way - here's out favourites, all tried and tested by our gear testing team

 The dependable fleece.
-Able to join you on lofty summits, whilst being tucked under shell and insulating layers, yet still something that wouldn’t look out of place during a post-hike evening around the fondue pot, or when out and around town.
+Able to join you on lofty summits, whilst being tucked under a protective shell and insulating layers, yet still something that wouldn’t look out of place during a post-hike pint down the pub.

 The Proton Hoody with the Aconcagua Pro layered beneath out for test in wet snow conditions, whilst ski touring in France.